-Board Fundraising Policy: Key Elements, Practical Tips, and Sample Policy
+Board Fundraising Policy: Key Elements and Practical Tips

-To remain financially viable and meet its purposes, an organization must have adequate financial resources.
+To remain financially viable, meet its mission and contribute to the ecosystem’s purpose, an organization must have adequate financial resources.

-Although the board can and should expect much of the chief executive and management on this score, the board is chiefly responsible for ensuring the organization has the funds it needs and does not spend beyond its means.
+Although the board can and should expect much of the chief executive and management on this score, the board is chiefly responsible for ensuring resources for the organization.

-The expectation of board member involvement in raising private support continues to rise, yet many boards have not created a policy that specifies what that involvement should entail.
-Board fundraising policies most often indicate the amount board members are expected to contribute to the organization in the coming year and how they will participate in the fundraising efforts of the organization.
+Board fundraising policies may indicate the amount board members are expected to contribute to the organization in the coming year and how they will participate in the fundraising efforts of the organization.

-- Personal giving policies state whether a board member is expected to give a certain amount or to give according to his or her means.
+- Personal giving policies state whether a board member is expected to give a certain amount or to give according to their means.
+BoardSource recommends a policy setting the expectation of 100% board giving and individual gifts at a level personally significant to each board member.
 Funders often ask if 100 percent of board members give.